stephaniecrocker91/rock-paper-scissors/README.md

 1. The site is designed in a way that makes the game fun and easy to play.
 2. The games feels personal as the user can input their name and see it displayed throughout.
-3. The game round's and scores are displayed throughout.
+3. The game rounds and scores are displayed throughout.
-4. The user will want to come back for more!
+4. The user will want to play again and again!

 * * *